 Sirens filled the streets as the firemen took to the road; roaring down the worn roads, they bounced through potholes and swerved around fallen power poles.
 Coming to the edge of the crater, they all bailed out of their trucks and started to douse the flames that were burning from the large metal furnaces that were hidden by the city streets.

-Civilians on the streets fell to their knees as they wept for those who may have been consumed by the raging inferno that was now raging in the city centre.
-The buildings nearby the were on the edge of the explosion started to groan with anticipation, but the cacophony of the streets below drowned them out, their warnings went unheard, then they made those beneath them unheard as they came crashing down on as many as they could, adding to the horror of the night.
+Civilians on the streets fell to their knees as they wept for those who may have been consumed by the raging inferno that was now raging in the city center.
+The buildings nearby that were on the edge of the explosion started to groan with anticipation, but the cacophony of the streets below drowned them out; their warnings went unheard, then they made those beneath them unheard as they came crashing down on as many as they could, adding to the horror of the night.

 “Why do people assume that building highly volatile refineries under a city was a good idea?
 I understand that we are low on space, but surely we can put some of the less explosive industries underground to avoid all this death and carnage.”
 He said with a sense of serenity in his voice.

 Turning around, he faced his wife, who sat relaxed on the velvet red couch with a sleek glass in hand and a designer dress that matched the couch.

 “Sit down; we don’t need to watch the poor people suffering.”